Eternali/watoplan_flut/KNOWN_BUGS.md

 - when changing or adding an activity, the home page sorting won't be updated until it is visited for a second time.
-- notifications do not alert at the exact minute (could be a simple dumb DateTime.now() sort of fix).
-- notifications sometimes are not cancelled or updated when either or the activity is updated.